mrfansi/modular/README.md

 be automatically registered under a component namespace for you.
 For example, if you have a translation file
 at:

-`app-modules/demo/resources/lang/en/messages.php`
+`platform/demo/resources/lang/en/messages.php`

 You could access those translations with: `__('demo::messages.welcome');`

 ### Customizing the Default Module Structure

 When you call `make:module`, Modular will scaffold some basic boilerplate for you.
-If you would like to customize this behavior, you can do so by publishing the `app-modules.php` config file and adding your own stubs.
+If you would like to customize this behavior, you can do so by publishing the `platform.php` config file and adding your own stubs.

 Both filenames and file contents support a number of placeholders.
 These include: